tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

 ### Task 1: Create storage account for video files

-1. Open a browser window and login to the Azure Portal <http://portal.azure.com>.
+1. Open a browser window and login to the Azure Portal: <http://portal.azure.com>.

 2. In the menu, select **+Create a resource**, then **Storage**, and **Storage account**.